wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 10 For the number of Christian slaves which Exmouth bought of the barbarians, was about five hundred.

-11I Therefore the fleet of Britain succeeded not, as did the fleet of Decatur.
+11 Therefore the fleet of Britain succeeded not, as did the fleet of Decatur.

 12 Thus, in this thing, did the lords of Britain strive to snatch the laurel from the brow of Columbia ;

 13 But her valiant sons had entwined the wreath of glory ; and the scribes of this day shall record it, in ever-living characters, on the pyramid of fame.

+[END]